 1. Maintain a Balanced Diet

-Consume plenty of fiber-rich foods like vegetables, fruits, and whole grains.
+Consume plenty of fibre-rich foods like vegetables, fruits, and whole grains.

 Limit intake of saturated fats and processed foods.